webplatform/docs/svg/tutorials/smarter_svg_overview/index.md

 |Editorial notes=[new content edited offline by Sierra ([[User:Sierra|Sierra]] ([[User talk:Sierra|talk]])); please do not edit]
 }}
 {{Byline}}
 {{Summary_Section|This guide introduces SVG graphics and shows you all the basics of how to deploy them along with standard web content.}}
 {{Tutorial
-|Content=
+|Content=SVG is a standard XML markup format that renders ''Scalable

-SVG is a standard XML markup format that renders ''Scalable Vector Graphics'' within web browsers.
+Vector Graphics'' within web browsers.
 Vector graphics are implemented as pure shapes that can render crisply at any magnification.
 In contrast, ''raster'' or ''paint''-style images consist of a series of pixels that may not display well when zoomed at high resolution.
 Use SVG if you want to freely interact with portions of a graphic.
 Since SVG renders within the browser's DOM, graphic components can be styled through CSS, manipulated with JavaScript through core APIs, and can appear comfortably alongside HTML content.

 <div style="float:right;margin:12px">
 [[Image:scr_svg_eyes.png]]
 </div>

 This section of the guide shows how SVG is deployed along with other